b1nary/rutui/README.md

 # RuTui
-RuTui is a leightweight, pure ruby alternative to known Commandline Interface frameworks like nCurses, also in my opinion a lot of better than the built in Curses.
+RuTui is a lightweight, pure ruby alternative to known commandline interface frameworks like nCurses, also in my opinion, kinda better than the built in Curses.
 (Sure why else had i created this?)
-Well what i wanted was a library where i can feel free, dont be lamed with DOS's 16 colors default and crazy. nearly C-like statements to create my little cli.
+Well what i wanted was a library where i can feel free, dont be lamed with DOS's 16 colors default and crazy, nearly C-like statements to create my little cli.
 This is the result, or the beginning of it.

 [**Take a look at the wiki**](https://github.com/b1nary/rutui/wiki)

 ## Features

--  Fully textbased Interfaces
+-  Fully textbased interfaces
 -  No depencies (except ruby)
 -  255 Colors (atleast in Unix)
--  FIGlet Font support
+-  FIGlet font support
 -  Own dynamic image format
--  Sprites (with Animation)
+-  Sprites (with animation)
--  Basic Themeing
+-  Basic themeing
 -  ...

 You can use this in many different application purposes.
-You can create simple CLI's for your Scripts, you can make awesome ASCII based Data visualisations.
-Its also basicly a small game framework.
+You can create simple CLI's for your scripts, you can make awesome ASCII based data visualisations.
+Its also basicly a small game engine.

 ## Installation